marekzajac97/bf2-blender/docs/README.md

 BF2 BundledMeshes support a cheap skinning method, allowing one "bone" per vertex, where the "bone" is another object (geometry part).
 In other words, it enables implicitly transferring some vertices from one object (geometry part) to another.
 When individual vertices that make up a face are distributed across different geometry parts, and when those parts get transformed, the faces can stretch and deform.
 This technique is most commonly used for tracked vehicles by splitting the tracks into pieces and "linking" them to road wheels.
 To do this, create a new [Vertex Group](https://docs.blender.org/manual/en/latest/modeling/meshes/properties/vertex_groups/index.html) named **exactly** the same as the child object that the vertices are supposed to be transferred to and assign them to the group.
 A single vertex must be assigned to **exactly one** vertex group, or you will get an export error.
 You can ensure this by using [Weights -> Limit Total](https://docs.blender.org/manual/en/latest/sculpt_paint/weight_paint/editing.html#limit-total) in `Weight Paint Mode`.

 ## Animated UVs (BundledMesh)
 To set up animated UVs go to `Edit Mode`, select specific parts (vertices/faces) of your mesh that should use UV animation and assign them to proper sets using the `Mesh -> BF2` menu, choosing Left/Right Tracks/Wheels Translation/Rotation.
 You can also select vertices/faces currently assigned to those sets using the `Select -> BF2` menu.
 Vertices assigned to the "wheel rotation" set will additionally require setting up the centre point of UV rotation for each road wheel individually.
 Select all vertices, position the 2D cursor to the wheel centre in the UV Editing view, then select `Mesh -> BF2 -> Set Animated UV Rotation Center`.
 Repeat the process for every road wheel.
+Remember to also include `AnimatedUV` component in your material's technique!

 ## Skinning (SkinnedMesh)
 In order to skin your model, you must import the BF2 skeleton into your scene.
 When skinning soldiers you will need two skeletons `1p_setup.ske` for 1P (Geom 0) and `3p_setup.ske` 3P (Geom 1).
 The first step is to switch to `Pose Mode` and pose the armature(s) to align it with your mesh(es) as best as possible.
 When you are done, make sure you apply this pose as the rest pose [Pose -> Apply -> Apply Pose As Rest Pose](https://docs.blender.org/manual/en/latest/animation/armatures/posing/editing/apply.html), then switch to `Object Mode` and for each Lod object go to `Modifiers` tab and [Add Modifier -> Deform -> Armature](https://docs.blender.org/manual/en/latest/modeling/modifiers/deform/armature.html), in modifier settings select 'Object' to point to the name of the imported skeleton.
 Now the hard part, you have to set vertex weights for each Lod, meaning how much each bone affects each vertex of the mesh.
 You could use automatic weights (which should be a good starting point) as follows: